MicrosoftDocs/learn/learn-pr/azure/create-azure-resource-manager-template-vs-code/includes/3-exercise-TBD.md

     }
     ```

-  Notice that his file has all of the sections of an Azure Resource Manager template that we discussed in the last unit.
+  Notice that this file has all of the sections of an Azure Resource Manager template that we discussed in the last unit.

 1. Save the changes to the file.

 ## Deploy the Azure Resource Manager template to Azure

 To deploy this template to Azure, you need to sign in to your Azure account from the Visual Studio Code terminal.
-Be sure you have the [Azure CLI tools](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) installed and that you are signing in to the same account that activated the sandbox.
+Be sure you have the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) tools installed and that you are signing in to the same account that activated the sandbox.

 ### Sign in to Azure